We refer to several training providers in this article. This is for information only – The Key doesn't endorse or recommend any particular providers.

 For example, Cambridgeshire's Learn Together site includes services for school governance.
 There's a calendar of training opportunities for everyone involved in school governance, as well as some targeted directly at clerks.

-Solihull Council also offers governor services, including training for new clerks on:
+Solihull Council also offers governor services (see 'service package form' under 'documents'), including training for new clerks on:

 - Why schools have boards